 “It’s both Machiavellian and altruistic because the more people go to college in general, the more people come to us,” he said.
 “We also recognize that a rising tide lifts all boats, and our president’s (Joe Pickens) vision for who we are ties into the vision that was outlined in these statewide initiatives.
 Rather than just being a community college, we are the community’s college.
 We should be viewed as experts and a valuable resource for accessing college.”

-To view a video of the SJR State’s prize patrol surprising students during Florida College Decision Day, click here.
+Click below for a video showing SJR State’s prize patrols surprising unsuspecting students during Florida College Decision Day.